Architecture Scope

 Business Impact

-A well-defined Drupal architecture reduces long-term maintenance complexity and prevents costly rework driven by fragmented technical decisions.
-Standardized foundations accelerate feature delivery while preserving governance and stability across teams and regions.
-Cloud-native scalability and structured configuration management lower operational risk during releases and expansions.
-Compliance-ready access controls and documented workflows support audit requirements and internal governance standards.
-For executive stakeholders, this translates into predictable scalability, improved development efficiency, and a digital platform aligned with long-term enterprise strategy.
+A well-defined enterprise Drupal architecture reduces long-term maintenance complexity and prevents costly rework caused by fragmented technical decisions.
+Standardized foundations improve developer productivity and accelerate delivery while preserving governance and stability across teams, brands, and regions.
+Scalable infrastructure patterns and disciplined configuration management lower operational risk during releases and expansions, including multisite growth and headless integrations.
+Documented security controls and workflows support compliance and audit readiness.
+For stakeholders, this translates into more predictable delivery, reduced technical debt, and a platform that can scale with enterprise strategy.

 Reduced Technical Debt